UloE-G/Athletes-Corner/README.md

 - This page allows the user to create an account for the website.

-- The creation of this account is what allows the user to save their delivery information, see past order history and create reviews.
+- The creation of this account is what allows the user to save their delivery information, see past order history, and create reviews.

 ![Sign Up Page](media/signuppage.png)

 **Products Page**

-- This page shows all the products avalible in the online store.
+- This page shows all the products available in the online store.

 - It can be specialized to show items in alphabetical order (A-Z or Z-A), price (low-to-high, or high-to-low), and ratings (low-to-high, or high-to-low).

-- It can only show items from a particular sport if the sport name was clicked on in the nav bar.
+- It can only show items from a particular sport if the sport name is clicked on in the nav bar.

 ![Product Page](media/productpagee.png)